mikerockett/vue-routisan/README.md

 This method will not override the `path` and `component` options.
 They will be ignored if you specify them.

+The `children` option expects a callback function instead of an array.
+Refer to Nested Routes below.

 Reference: [Vue route options](https://router.vuejs.org/en/api/options.html)

 ```js